 - Development of a management plan

-Gain a better understanding of the broad range of factors affecting successful feeding, consequently ensuring confidence in assessing infant feeding and being able to advise parents what approach will be most effective.
+The purpose of this Course is to provide a better understanding of the broad range of factors affecting successful feeding, consequently ensuring confidence in assessing infant feeding and being able to advise parents what approach will be most effective.

 - Use your understanding of feeding development to educate mothers in order to ensure appropriate development is occurring

 - Identify common problems with feeding to implement early interventions to improve nutritional intake of the infant

 - Use knowledge of effective assessment techniques to assess a feed to ensure improved outcomes for both mother and infant

 - Link management strategies with best practice to formulate a management plan to minimise the risk of poor feeding practices developing

 This Course is most relevant to midwives and nurses working with young babies, including those working in paediatric or neonatal settings, as well as maternal and child health nurses.